SIBarcodeNetwork/ReadtheDocsMaster/Docs/downloading_traces.rst

 .. figure:: /images/downloading_traces1.png
   :align: center

-Search for the relevant cycle sequencing plate(s) in the Biocode search window.
+Search for the relevant cycle sequencing plate(s) in the Biocode LIMS.

 Select the relevant plate(s) from the search results.